 IATA is working with the aviation industry to support the work of enforcement agencies in combating the illegal trade in wildlife.

-Playlist: IATA's role in wildlife conservation.
-Watch Prince William, Lord Hague and Sir Tim Clarke on the United for Wildlife Taskforce
+Playlist: Watch Prince William, Lord Hague and Sir Tim Clarke on the United for Wildlife Taskforce

 The United for Wildlife Transport TaskForce working with the aviation industry

 From airlines to shipping lines – the Taskforce aims to jointly examine the role of the transport industry in the illegal wildlife trade and aims to identify ways the sector can break the chain between suppliers and consumers.